DaveHealy-github/fracpaqpy/README.md

 # Credits
 fracpaqpy is based on the MATLAB version of FracPaQ, written by Dave Healy, Roberto Rizzo, and others.
 # License
-fracpaqpy is open source, free software.
+fracpaqpy is open source, free software; licensed under GNU GPL v3.